CarlosSanabriaM/web_backend/web_backend/docs/source/quickstart.rst

 The instructions for configuring and deploying the flask app are present in the `'Deploy to Production' section of the Flask documentation <http://flask.pocoo.org/docs/1.0/tutorial/deploy/>`__.

-A quick summary for generating the wheel distribution and installing the backend:
+A quick summary for generating the wheel distribution and installing the backend and the topics_and_summary library in a isolated virtualenv:

 ::